lens-protocol/core/README.md

 ## Lens Modularity

 Stepping back for a moment, the core concept behind modules is to allow as much freedom as possible to the community to come up with new, innovative interaction mechanisms between social graph participants.
-For security purposes, this is achieved by including a whitelisted list of modules controlled by governance.
+For security purposes, this is achieved by including an allowlist of modules controlled by governance.

 To recap, the Lens Protocol has three types of modules: